iSaluki/phhs6/content/sixth/Business/Units/fh/MotivationTheory.md

 - Time and motion study analysing tasks & finding the quickest way of completing tasks
 - Workers did not have to be skilled just highly productive at one job
 - After finding the “one best way” employees then need to be motivated to work in that way
-- This could be done by increased pay for productive workers & firing ineffective workers -> Piece rate pay
+- This could be done by increased pay for productive workers & firing ineffective workers → Piece rate pay

-### Time and motion study

-- "Speedee system" at McDonald's
-- Tasks broken down into small jobs
+## Taylor's Approach to Management

+### Work Study

+- Identify the most efficient methods of production

+### Identify

+- Spot the most efficient worker and identify why they are so good

+### Train

+- Train the remaining workers to work like the best

+### Reward

+- Pay workers based on productivity (ie, piece rate)